aolikas/WaterYourPlants/README.md

 Arduino sketch for moisture and temperature sensor.
 Arduino sketch for controlling water pump.
 All Arduino sketches locate in a different folder (WaterYourPlantsAduino).
  As an examample, this App is launched on PlayStore.

+ # Getting Started
+ 1. Install Android Studio, if you don't already have it.
+ 2. Download the sample.
+ 3. Import the sample into Android Studio.
+ 4. Build and run the sample.
+ 5.